Medard-1/Wed_26601_Medard_plsql_FinalProject/README.md

 # 🗃 Phase IV: Database Creation and Naming (Pluggable Database Implementation)

 ## 🔖 Covers: Physical DB creation, user access, naming conventions, Oracle OEM setup.

-### 🎯 Objective

-This phase focuses on building the physical environment for the system designed in Phases I–III.
-Using Oracle PL/SQL, we establish a named pluggable database, manage user roles, and prepare for monitoring and reporting via Oracle Enterprise Manager (OEM).
-This foundation allows the logical model to be executed in a real database environment.

-### 🔨Database Creation

-The Pluggable Database (PDB) was created using the following naming format:

-Database Name: 🗃 Phase IV: Database Creation and Naming (Pluggable Database Implementation) 🔖 Covers: Physical DB creation, user access, naming conventions, Oracle OEM setup, GitHub documentation

 🎯 Objective
 This phase focuses on building the physical environment for the system designed in Phases I–III.
 Using Oracle PL/SQL, we establish a named pluggable database, manage user roles, and prepare for monitoring and reporting via Oracle Enterprise Manager (OEM).
 This foundation allows the logical model to be executed in a real database environment.